-Our goal now loomed up very clearly before us silhouetted against the evening sky.
+Our goal loomed up very clearly before us, silhouetted against the evening sky.
 The city itself was still invisible, and what we saw was two hills surmounted by buildings.
-The smaller and more pointed hill on the right was called the Chakpo-ri, or the iron mountain, and the quaint, square, tower-like building on its summit was the lama college of medicine.
-The hill on the left, larger but more rounded, was surmounted by the Potala Palace.
-As yet we could only glimpse the gilded spires of the roof of this building, as the major portion of the palace was built on the slope of the other side of the hill.
-The main city, I knew, lay about a mile beyond the two hills, but I wanted if possible to halt that evening at the little village of Potala-shol, which lies just at the foot of the palace on the other side of the hill.
+The smaller and more pointed hill on the right is called the Chakpo-ri, or the Iron Mountain, and the quaint square tower-like building on the right was the Lama College of Medicine.
+On the hill to the left, larger but more rounded, was the Potala Palace.
+As yet we could only glimpse the gilded spires of the roof of this building, as the major portion of the palace is built on the slope of the farther side of the hill.
+The main city, I knew, lay about a mile beyond the two hills, but I wanted, if possible, to halt that evening at the little village of Potala-shol, which lies just at the foot of the palace on the other side of the hill.

 In order to get there we had to pass through the narrow opening between the two hills.
-So narrow, indeed, was the opening that a huge chorten or shrine had been placed over it, and we had to pass along the tiny roadway running through the shrine.
+So narrow, indeed, was the opening that a huge chorten, or shrine, had been placed over it, and we had to pass along the tiny roadway running through the shrine.

-So narrow was the roadway that we had to dismount and pass through single file; but, once through, what a sight lay before our eyes.
-Before us ran a long and magnificent avenue leading to the city of Lhasa itself, the chief buildings of which could be seen looming in the distance.
-Immediately on our left we were face to face with the gigantic structure of the Potala Palace, which covered the whole face of the hill.
+The roadway was but a gully, and we had to dismount and pass through in single file.
+But once through, what a sight lay before our eyes!
+Before us ran a long and magnificent avenue leading to the city of Lhasa itself, the chief buildings of which could be seen looming up in the distance.
+Immediately on our left we were face to face with the gigantic structure of the Potala Palace, which covered the whole of the hill.

-Though we had seen the rear of the palace many miles back, this sudden appearance of the main building was most impressive, and I halted almost dumfounded by its splendor.
-It is a building wrought partly in stone and partly in sun-dried and whitewashed brick, nine hundred feet in length and more than seventy feet higher than the golden cross of St. Paul's Cathedral; it possesses a simplicity and yet a stateliness of style that cannot but impress even the most sophisticated.
-The upper center of the building was red, the remainder white.
+Though we had seen the rear of the palace many miles back, this sudden appearance of the main building was most impressive, and I halted almost dumbfounded by its splendour.
+It is a building wrought partly in stone and partly in sun-dried and whitewashed brick.
+Nine hundred feet in length and more than 70 feet higher than the golden cross of St. Paul's Cathedral in London, it possesses a simplicity but stateliness of style that cannot but impress even the most sophisticated.